RishavMishraRM/Machine_Learning_Case_Study/README.md

 8. writing score[int]

 Target:
-average : Prediction target column [int]
+average: Prediction target column [int]

 ## Type of Machine Learning task :
-It is an regression problem where given a set of features we need to predict whether that person is prone to heart diseases or not.
+It is a regression problem where given a set of features we need to predict whether that person is prone to heart diseases or not.

 ## Performace Metric
-Since it is an classification problem we will use r2 score , rmse and mse
+Since it is a classification problem we will use r2 score, rmse, and mse

 ## Files
 1. <a href="url">Data folder</a>